wengmister/impedance_control_mujoco/README.md

 # impedance_controller_mujoco
-Mujoco playground for impedance control
+A mujoco playground for impedance control